stakater/mto-docs/content/tutorials/tenant/create-tenant.md

 # Creating a Tenant

-Bill, a cluster admin, has been tasked by the CTO of NordMart to set up a new tenant for Anna's team.
+Bill, a cluster admin, has been tasked by the CTO of Nordmart to set up a new tenant for Anna's team.
 Following the request, Bill proceeds to create a new tenant named bluesky in the Kubernetes cluster.

 ## Setting Up the Tenant